Xotab413/programming-design-and-programming-languages/labs/README.md

 If u like pain and, mb not a newbie in this theme read [Art of Intel x86][Art_of_assembly_language]

+You can find all labs in [github][git], but if you want understand asm read books & do some labs without git
+> If labs don't work, you can find bugs/mistakes (I redo >4 labs in git)

+Variants of labs locate [here][here]

+In my year, we have labworker called VAN, and in learning path we make document, in which descibe all questions on each lab, [ENJOY][doc] !!!

 ## ASS we CAN
 ### If I passed it, you will also pass !!! :3